Tarlac–Pangasinan–La Union Expressway: Phase 3

 Executive Secretary Salvador Medialdea leads the inauguration of TPLEX's Rosario Exit.
 Joining him were Finance Secretary Carlos Dominguez III and Transportation Secretary Arthur Tugade.

 In December 2014, Dumol projected that the last section, covering 25.83 km from Urdaneta to Rosario and including an exit in Pozorrubio, would be completed some time in 2015.
 However, there were delays in the implementation of the project, which included a highly disputed proposal to divert the exit 7 km away to San Fabian in Pangasinan.
 The DPWH and the PIDC announced in July 2015 that they will continue to follow the original plan for the last phase exiting in Rosario, adding that this last phase would be completed by the following year, 2016.

 This development phase was further subdivided into phase 3A, from Urdaneta to Pozorrubio, and phase 3B, Pozorrubio to Rosario.
 Section 3A would include trumpet-type interchanges at Binalonan and Pozorrubio, while section 3B include an interchange at Sison and the roundabout-style terminus interchange in Rosario, La Union.

 After the opening of the exit at Pozorrubio in December 2017, the DPWH said segment 3B from Pozorrubio to Rosario is expected to be completed in June 2019.
 By mid-August 2016, the first exit of section 3A, at Binalonan Exit, had been opened to the driving public.
 By December 6, 2017, the last exit of section 3A, at Pozorrubio, Pangasinan, had been opened to the driving public.
 In September 2016, DPWH said this exit of section 3A, which covers the 7.53 km. from Binalonan to Pozorrubio, was supposed to open in December 2016.
 The Binalonan to Pozorrubio section was expected to open around October 27, 2017, but the section did not open on that date due to the minor right-of-way issues on the missing 1 km fence.

 By July 15, 2020, the Pozorrubio to Rosario segment of the expressway opened to motorists, with the exception of the Sison exit, which was still under construction as the main carriageway opened.

 Future

-La Union extension
+Extension to San Juan

-As a part of the project of increasing the 200 km radius of High Standard Highways of the Japan International Cooperation Agency (JICA) into a 300 km radius from Metro Manila, the expressway will be extended to the city of San Fernando, La Union.
-There are five interchanges and the route is 59.4 km long.
+As a part of the project of increasing the 200 km radius of High Standard Highways of the Japan International Cooperation Agency (JICA) into a 300 km radius from Metro Manila, the expressway would have extended to the city of San Fernando, La Union.
 There are also plans to move the extension terminus to San Juan, La Union and will be divided into three segments, namely: